How to Get to Kyoto from Tokyo

 Japan Rail Pass

-If you are a tourist in Japan there is a way to save some money and travel comfortably by shinkansen.
-We are talking about the top selling Japan Rail Pass (JR Pass), a must-pass for all travelers in Japan that want to visit more than only one city, that allows unlimited travel for 7,14 or 21 days on any JR transport, including bullet trains.
+If you are a tourist in Japan there is a way to save some money and travel comfortably by Shinkansen.
+We are talking about the top-selling Japan Rail Pass (JR Pass), a must-pass for all travelers in Japan who want to visit more than only one city, that allows unlimited travel for 7,14, or 21 days on any JR transport, including bullet trains.

 However, after the price increase in October 2024, the Japan Rail Pass is no longer cost-effective if you are only going to make a couple of trips.
 Check your route and see which is the most economical way for you.